danforthcenter/plantcv/docs/hyperspectral_tutorial.md

 If set to 'print' then the function prints the image out, or if using a [Jupyter](jupyter.md) notebook you could set debug to 'plot' to have the images plot to the screen.
 Debug mode allows users to visualize and optimize each step on individual test images and small test sets before workflows are deployed over whole datasets.

-Coming soon: interactive Hyperspectral tutorial!
+Coming soon: interactive hyperspectral tutorial!

 Also see [here](#Hyperspectral-script) for the complete script.

 **Workflow**

 1. Optimize workflow on individual image with debug set to 'print' (or 'plot' if using a Jupyter notebook).
-2. Run workflow on small test set (that ideally spans time and/or treatments).
+2. Run workflow on small test set (that ideally spans time and/or treatments, see the [sample image function](tools.md).
 3. Re-optimize workflows on 'problem images' after manual inspection of test set.
 4. Deploy optimized workflow over test set using parallelization script.